-- For a disk-level backup disks, volumes, files, and folders. - For a file-level backup files and folders. - For an Exchange database-level backup databases or storage groups and mailboxes (always); folders and e-mails (depends on the Microsoft Exchange metadata collection option). - For an Exchange mailbox-level backup mailboxes, folders, and e-mails.
+- For a disk-level backup disks, volumes, files, and folders. - For a file-level backup files and folders.

 You may want to select Fast cataloging if the full cataloging tends to affect the performance of the managed machine or if your backup window is too narrow.
 The following data will be displayed in the catalog: